volumio/docs/docs/08_FAQs/02_Updating_and_Maintenance.md

 #### How do I do a 'factory reset?'

-System settings may be returned to the last stable version that you installed by carrying out a 'factory reset' under 'System Settings.'
+System settings may be returned to the first version that you installed by carrying out a 'factory reset' under 'System Settings.'
 Note that you will lose all of your settings by applying this option.

 #### How can I backup my settings?